George Simons | August 07, 2024

 If you get served with a Summons and Complaint, it is critically important to not only respond to the lawsuit, but to file your response with your court in a timely manner.

 Responding to the Complaint sets you apart from the majority of consumers who are sued by a debt collection company.
 This is because one of the most common mistakes made by consumers sued by a debt collection company is failing to actually respond to the Summons and Complaint.
-Whether you actually owe the debt or believe you are being sued by mistake, filing a response (i.e. an “Answer”) allows you to highlight some of the major deficiencies in the Complaint.
+Whether you actually owe the debt or believe you are being sued by mistake, filing a response (i.e. an “Answer”) allows you to highlight any deficiencies in the Complaint.
+It also buys you time to contact Suttell and Hammer and negotiate debt settlement.

 SoloSuit makes it simple to respond the right way.